-Another comfort food from the rural activities is Lancashire Hotpot.
+A Lancashire addition to the best British food in London; the Lancashire Hotpot.
+This entrant into the best British food in London might resonate with the popular Asian hotpot.
 Although by cooking method, the hotpot is more like a stew.
 The name suggests that when the meal was cooked it was wrapped in the blanket to keep the pot warm, so the farmers or miners could still eat the dish warm enough by the lunchtime.
 Traditionally, the dish includes lamb or hogget- only one-year-old lamb.
 The top is covered with round sliced potatoes.
 The hot pot may include onion, carrot, leek or some other root vegetables according to the season.
 In the old times, one of the ingredients used was oyster simply because they were cheap especially for poor people.
 Of course, the best would be to eat in Lancashire, don’t miss the one The Clog and The Billycock, made by true locals here.

 Address: Billinge End Road, Pleasington – Blackburn, Lancashire